anusiraj/Budget-Calculator_React/README.md

-# Getting Started with React Components & React Hooks
+# Getting Started with React Components & React hooks

 This assignment requires also TypeScript when passing props to React Components